sldimitrov/english_learning_system/README.md

 to learn English.
 When I first started (02/11/23) my idea was to create something that people will be happy to use.
 Program that automate any action in our lifestyle.
 An old Chinese saying goes - "If you want to help others - help yourself first".
-Then I came up with the idea of creating not a program but a whole system that enables you to learn English word in very innovative way.
+Because of that I came up with the idea of creating not a program but a whole system that enables you to learn English words in very innovative way.
+The reason I did it could be my English Matura Exam or maybe it is just my love mixed with dedication to the language itself.
+We will never know...
+P.S, thank you **Zeyneb** - the girl gave me the essence of the main method and with this made one of my dreams come true.

 I have developed this system in order to help others to learn English.
 To make something useful was my goal making this program.
 I am going to use it this year to prepare myself for the Final English Exam in 12th grade.